Contact info@CERTClarkCountyWA.com for additional information.

 Session 6: Disaster Medical Operations 2

-Session 7: CERT in Clark Co. -- the Practical Application
+Session 7: Final Drill & CERT in Clark Co. -- the Practical Application

 Through their participation in neighborhood activities and events, they assist in preparedness outreach and public education.